Joojoobee87/TartanThom/README.md

 Code was then committed and saved to the local repository using the command ‘git commit -m “commit message here”’ before being pushed to the remote repository in GitHub using the command ‘git push’, transferring the commits from the local to the remote repository.

+Secrets and keys and other variables were stored as environment variables in GitPod and added to the Config variables settings once the project was deployed to Heroku.

 **SQLite Database**

 An SQLite database was provisioned and used during the development and build phase of the project.